Vitex lucens: Taxonomy

+Illustrated in Kirk's The Forest Flora of New Zealand.

 Pūriri was first collected by Europeans at Tolaga Bay by Banks and Solander during Cook's first visit in 1769.
 The plant was described by Solander in his manuscript "Primitae Florae Novae Zelandiae" under the name "Ephielis pentaphylla."
 A drawing was also produced as part of this manuscript.
 The next botanist to notice pūriri, Allan Cunningham, did not do so until 1826 when he observed it on "the rocky shores of Bay of Islands, growing frequently within the range of salt water."
 Cunningham named it Vitex littoralis, correctly assigning it to the genus Vitex but overlooking that "littoralis" had been used for a Malayan species four years earlier.
 Thomas Kirk proposed V. lucens in 1897 after attention had been drawn to the fact that V. littoralis was taken.

 Etymology

 The Māori name of this tree is pūriri or sometimes kauere.
 The name is exclusive to Māori language, as no other Polynesian languages use the word to describe similar plants.
 Early European settlers' names for the plant include ironwood, referring to the strength of the timber, as well as New Zealand oak, New Zealand teak and New Zealand mahogany.
 The species epithet lucens refers means "shining", and refers to the shine of the tree's green leaves in the light.